Good Neighbor Sam

-Good Neighbor Sam is a 1964 American Eastman Color screwball comedy film co-written and directed by David Swift, based on the 1963 novel of the same name by Jack Finney.
-It stars Jack Lemmon, Romy Schneider, Dorothy Provine, Michael Connors, Edward Andrews, Louis Nye, Robert Q. Lewis and Edward G. Robinson.
+Good Neighbor Sam is a 1964 American screwball comedy film co-written and directed by David Swift, based on the 1963 novel of the same name by Jack Finney.
+Shot in Eastman Color, it stars Jack Lemmon, Romy Schneider, Dorothy Provine, Michael Connors, Edward Andrews, Louis Nye, Robert Q. Lewis, and Edward G. Robinson.
+In the film, a family man is talked into helping his wife's recently divorced best friend claim a large inheritance by posing as her husband in order to fulfill a legal requirement.
+However, the ruse spills over into the man's advertising job, where his recent promotion requires him to maintain a wholesome image.

-The screenplay was the motion picture debut of James Fritzell and Everett Greenbaum, who had written many American television sitcoms including The Andy Griffith Show and Mister Peepers (created by David Swift).
+The screenplay was the motion picture debut of James Fritzell and Everett Greenbaum, who had written many American television sitcoms including The Andy Griffith Show and Mister Peepers (created by Swift).
 Greenbaum also created the mobile sculpture featured in the film.

 Plot

-Sam Bissell is a hard worker but his career in the windowless art department of a San Francisco advertising agency is going nowhere.
-He has two young daughters and a loving wife, Min.
+Sam Bissell works in the art department of a San Francisco advertising agency, but feels that his career is going nowhere after working in the same low-level job for six years without a promotion.
+He lives in a suburban home with his loving wife, Min, and their two young daughters.

-An extremely important client, Simon Nurdlinger, is considering taking his business elsewhere when he believes there are no "family men" working at Sam's agency.
-Sam's boss, Mr. Burke, introduces the client to Sam.
-The client is delighted by Sam and agrees to do business with him and the agency.
-Promoted to account executive, Sam feels his career is now on the way up and he goes home to celebrate with his wife.
-There, he meets his wife's longtime friend and their new next-door neighbor, Janet, and they all have dinner together to celebrate his promotion and Janet's new home.
-Sam gets drunk and tumbles down the grand carpeted staircase of the Fairmont Hotel, knocking down a waiter carrying trays of meals.
+At the agency, an extremely important client, puritanical dairy tycoon Simon Nurdlinger, demands that an upstanding "family man" represent his advertising account, or else he will take his business elsewhere.
+Since Sam is the only employee who qualifies, his boss, Mr. Burke, introduces Mr. Nurdlinger to Sam.
+Mr. Nurdlinger is impressed by Sam's wholesome approach and hires him as his account executive.
+When Sam goes home to celebrate, he meets Min's longtime friend and their new next-door neighbor, Janet Lagerlof, and they all go out to dinner together to celebrate his promotion and Janet's new home.

-Janet, a beautiful woman, is recently divorced from her husband Howard and is happier than ever.
-She has also come into a large inheritance from her grandfather, which carries the stipulation that she must still be married to Howard in order to receive the inheritance.
-State law dictates that a divorce is not final until a year from final settlement.
-Since only six months have passed, Janet decides to hide the divorce from her cousins Irene and Jack who stand to inherit if Janet is disqualified.
+Janet, a beautiful woman, is recently divorced from her husband Howard Ebbets and is happier than ever.
+She has also come into a $15 million inheritance from her grandfather, though his will stipulates that she must be happily married in order to receive the inheritance.
+California law dictates that a divorce is not final until a year from final settlement.
+Since only six months have passed, Janet decides to hide the divorce from her cousins Irene and Jack, who stand to inherit if Janet is disqualified.
+When Irene and Jack arrive for a surprise visit, Janet introduces Sam as her husband.
+Although they have never met Howard, Irene and Jack remain suspicious of Janet.